raaleksandr/zsql_test_double_framework/README.md

 # Reference
 [Go to reference](docs/reference.md)

-# Program to run any Open SQL SELECT and get result as grid
+# Program to run Open SQL SELECT and get result in ALV
 Additional bonus of the project is a program that lets you enter SQL Select in Open SQL syntax and just run to get result in ALV Grid.

 The program is called ZOSQL_RUN_SQL.